Use group programming settings to customize how work authored by multiple people is credited and visualized in Flow.

 - Jen Smith & Robert Aspens

-When the Using multiple names in the user.name and user.email fields is toggled On, the Prefixes, E-mail delimiters, and Name delimiters text boxes are active and editable.
+When the Using multiple names in the user.name and user.email fields is toggled On, the Prefixes, E-mail delimiters, and Name delimiters text boxes are active and editable on this page.

 - Click the Add another button to enter additional values.